ebhrz/HDMap/README.md

 # IPNL - HDMap Builder
 ## Introduction
 This is a tool for HDMap construction developed by IPNL.
 It's a whole pipeline, which can build a HD semantic map or HD vector map.
-A docker version will coming soon.
+A docker version is available now.

 <table style="width:100%; border:none;text-align:center" cellspacing="0" cellpadding="0" border="0" align="center">
 <tr>